Located on the western tip of the Hawaiian island of O‘ahu, Mākua has long been a place of refuge for Kānaka Maoli, native Hawaiians.

 With the upper valley used as a gunnery range by the U.S. military, beach residents struggle to survive in the blistering sun, relentless wind, salt spray and pounding waves.
 Nevertheless, they prove they can solve their own problems, build their own living spaces, grow food, share labor, clear industrial waste and trash, and even police themselves—all without big government programs and money.

-This documentary was produced to try to ward off a threatened eviction by the state of Hawai‘i.
+This documentary was produced to try to prevent a threatened eviction by the state of Hawai‘i.
 The eviction finally took place in June of 1996.

 A 1983 eviction at Mākua was also documented by Nā Maka o ka ‘Āina, Mākua Homecoming.